ubuntu/ubuntu-project-docs/docs/reference/exception-SquidUpdates.rst

 Currently, these are the Ubuntu releases and the corresponding Squid package versions affected by this policy:

+-  Kinetic (22.10): Squid 5.x
 -  Jammy (22.04): Squid 5.x
--  Focal (20.04): Squid 4.x

-This MRE should be also applicable to future Ubuntu LTS releases as long as the Squid release policy is not changed regarding the formats and commitments described above.
+This MRE should be also applicable to future Ubuntu releases as long as the Squid release policy is not changed regarding the formats and commitments described above.

 QA